Overview and Courses

 Professor Noble-Grange was the founding director of the Office for Women and Minorities in Business (now ODI) in 1999 and president of the Noble Economic Development Group, a micro-enterprise development consulting company, from June 1994 to January 1999.
 She has served on numerous boards and is currently a trustee for Paul Smith’s College in the Adirondacks.
 Professor Noble-Grange earned her B.A. in Communication Studies and Russian in 1983 and her MBA from Johnson in 1994.

 Professor Stijn van Osselaer is S.C.
 Johnson Professor of Marketing at the Johnson Graduate School of Management.
 His research focuses on branding, customer loyalty, connecting customers with service providers, and the influences of learning, memory, and cognition in consumers’ decisions.
 His work has appeared in the Journal of Marketing Research, Journal of Consumer Research, Journal of Marketing, and many other scientific journals.
-Professor van Osselaer serves on the editorial review boards of the Journal of Consumer Research, Journal of Marketing, Journal of Consumer Psychology, and International Journal of Research in Marketing, and he has twice served as an associate editor at the Journal of Consumer Research ((2008-2011, 2012-2018).
+Professor van Osselaer serves on the editorial review boards of the Journal of Consumer Research, Journal of Marketing, Journal of Consumer Psychology, and International Journal of Research in Marketing, and he has twice served as an associate editor at the Journal of Consumer Research ((2008 to 2011, 2012 to 2018).

 At Johnson, Professor van Osselaer teaches the core marketing course.
 He previously taught at the University of Chicago’s Booth School of Business, London Business School, and Rotterdam School of Management.
-In 2012-2013, he was a visiting research scholar at the University of Colorado’s Leeds School of Business.
+From 2012 to 2013, he was a visiting research scholar at the University of Colorado’s Leeds School of Business.
 In 2015, Professor van Osselaer served as the president of the Society for Consumer Psychology.
 He has also co-chaired the 2010 annual conference of the Association for Consumer Research (ACR) and served as a member of this organization’s board of directors.

-Dr. Young-Hoon Park is Sung-Whan Suh Professor of Management and Professor of Marketing at the SC Johnson Graduate School of Management.
-He is interested in big data marketing, digital marketing, and omnichannel customer analytics.
-Dr. Park’s research has been published in various leading academic journals such as the Journal of Marketing Research, Journal of the Royal Statistical Society, Management Science, and Marketing Science.
+Young-Hoon Park is Sung-Whan Suh Professor of Management and a professor of marketing at the Samuel Curtis Johnson Graduate School of Management.
+His expertise centers around the analysis of behavioral data to understand and forecast customer shopping and purchasing activities, and to conduct customer relationship management.
+His research has been published in various leading academic journals such as the Journal of Marketing Research, Management Science, Marketing Science, and Journal of the Royal Statistical Society: Series A. He was a finalist for the 2008 John D.C.
+Little Award for the best marketing paper published in Marketing Science or Management Science for his research on internet auctions.

 Drew Pascarella is a lecturer of finance at the Samuel Curtis Johnson Graduate School of Management at Cornell University, where he currently leads the Investment Banking Immersion program and is the faculty director of the Fintech Intensive.
 In addition, Mr. Pascarella has taught Core Finance, Mergers and Acquisitions (Executive MBA level), Investment Banking Essentials (undergraduate level), and Lectures in Finance.
 Mr. Pascarella is also heavily involved with executive education initiatives, working with global corporate clients on finance hard skills and Fintech training.
 Mr. Pascarella was the 2014 recipient of the Class of 1992 Apple Award for Teaching Excellence.